braintrustdata/tantivy/doc/src/schema.md

 ## Vector Fields

-Vector fields allow you to store embedding vectors alongside your documents.
-This is useful for semantic search, recommendation systems, and other ML-powered features.
+Vector fields allow you to store **named embedding vectors** alongside your documents.
+Each document can have multiple vectors per field, identified by string IDs (e.g., "chunk_0", "chunk_1", "summary").
+This is useful for:

+- Chunked document embeddings (store vectors for each chunk)
+- Multi-representation embeddings (e.g., title vs body vs summary)
+- Semantic search and recommendation systems

 ### Creating a Vector Field